xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 ```

 The donations observable is broken into non-overlapping windows of 1 hour each.
-Then, you take each window and apply the Scan operator to sum all the values of the donations made.
-Scan emits the summation when the values change (as opposed to Aggregate, which emits when the observable completes).
+Then, you take each window and apply the `Scan` operator to sum all the values of the donations made. `Scan` emits the summation when the values change (as opposed to `Aggregate`, which emits when the observable completes).

 The donationsSums observable is a flat observable that emits the summations from all the windows.
-Because you've added the Do operator to the windows observable, you'll see a message between each window.
+Because you've added the `Do` operator to the windows observable, you'll see a message between each window.
 Here's the output I received when running the example for two shifts with the sample donation values:

 ```C#
 Shift 1—50$, 55$, 60$
 Shift 2—49$, 48$, 45$
 Output:
 New Window
 donations in shift - OnNext(50)
 donations in shift - OnNext(105)